pudly/schmopera-hugo/content/articles/5-times-handel-got-weird.md

 ## Example E: Dancing Handel

 Jeez, as if Cleopatra didn't already have enough to do.
 Natalie Dessay sings Cleopatra's wicked aria, "Da tempeste" in David McVicar's production of _Giulio Cesare_ at the Met.
 I feel like the dancing in itself is kind of cute; I'm not really a fan of the total package, though.
-Bonus: Dessay dances _again_ in the Met's 2013 production of _Cesare_, and you can watch a preview from the dress rehearsal [here](https://www.youtube.com/watch?v=sAc_PiVujZ0).

 <figure data-type="video">{{% md %}}